Neural CSI Compression Fine-Tuning: Taming the Communication Cost of Model Updates: Introduction

-However, we highlight that the communication overhead associated with model updates is neglected in all the aforementioned prior works.
+However, we highlight that the communication overhead associated with model updates is neglected in all the prior works mentioned above.
 This represents a significant gap in the literature, as typical DNNs can contain millions of parameters, and transmitting model updates can result in massive feedback overhead.
-The authors in \cite{10359472} employ a low-resolution quantization scheme for model update transmission, such as 2-bit or 4-bit quantization, but ignore the model update bit-rate.
+In \cite{10359472}, low-resolution quantization (e.g., 2-bit) is applied to the model updates; however, the resulting update bit-rate is not accounted for in the evaluation.
 To elaborate, the decoder network in \cite{10359472} includes approximately 4 million trainable parameters.
 Even with an aggressive 2-bit quantization, the resulting communication overhead would be around 8 Mbits, substantially higher than that is required to transmit the compressed CSI matrix.
 More precisely, a compressed CSI matrix of size 64$\times$64, using a modest compression ratio of 16, would only require 4 kbits and 16 kbits for 2-bit and 32-bit quantization, respectively.
-Comparing the communication cost for compressed CSI and model updates illustrates that transmitting model updates can introduce a prohibitive feedback overhead for fine-tuning in FDD massive MIMO systems.
+Comparing the communication cost for compressed CSI and model updates illustrates that transmitting model updates can introduce a prohibitive feedback overhead for FDD massive MIMO systems.

 To bridge this gap, in this paper, we explicitly account for the communication overhead of model update transmission.
 We investigate how to efficiently transmit both the model updates and the latent compressed CSI to obtain the best overall RD trade-off.
 The key differences and contributions of this work are summarized as follows: